ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 a: 1 b: 2
 ```

-But who knows, maybe it'll come back to Python after a PEP?
+But who knows, maybe it'll come back to Python 3 after a PEP?

 Anyways where were we...

-So, by specifying `**kwargs` as the last parameter, any additional arguments that were passed in as keywords, and not caught by previous parameters will now be caught by `kwargs`.
+So, by specifying `**kwargs` as the last parameter, what this does, it tell python that any additional arguments that were passed in as keywords, and not caught by previous parameters will now be caught by `kwargs`.

 What do I mean by this?